I Am the Pretty Thing That Lives in the House: Plot

-Iris Blum, a retired horror writer, suffers from dementia and lives in a remote house in Braintree, Massachusetts.
+Iris Blum, a retired horror writer, has dementia and lives in a remote house in Braintree, Massachusetts.
 The house was built by a man for his new bride, but the couple vanished on their wedding day and left the house unfurnished.
 Iris's estate manager, Mr. Waxcap, hires live-in nurse Lily Saylor to care for her.
 On Lily's first night in the house, the telephone is wrenched out of her hands by an unseen force.
 A figure in white walking backwards is seen.
 A spot of black mold appears on the wall and slowly grows as the months pass.
 Lily often finds a corner of the rug at the base of the stairs has been flipped up, but she is the only person in the house who walks on the first floor.

-Iris only refers to Lily as "Polly," which Mr. Waxcap explains was the protagonist of her most popular novel, The Lady in the Walls.
+Iris only refers to Lily as "Polly", which Mr. Waxcap explains was the protagonist of her most popular novel, The Lady in the Walls.
 Lily opens a copy of the book and finds that the novel implies that Iris knew Polly during her lifetime and is retelling her story.
 In 1812, Polly, wearing a wedding dress and black blindfold, walks through the empty house under the watchful eye of her husband.

 In the kitchen, Lily briefly hallucinates that her arms have become bloated and covered in black mold spots.
 That evening, she spots the reflection of the figure dressed in white standing in the room but when she turns, no one is there.
 She discovers a moldy cardboard box hidden away in a closet.
 Inside are rough drafts for The Lady in the Walls.
 She comes to believe that the novel may not be fictitious but rather depicts an actual murder committed in the house.

 In 1812, the blindfolded Polly uses her hands to feel her surroundings, coming across a wall that has been stripped of its boards – the same section where mold is growing in present day.
 Polly raises her blindfold and sees the hole, locking eyes with her husband in confusion.
 Her husband suddenly bludgeons her to death with a hammer and hides her body behind the wall.

 In the present, Lily tries to discuss the book with Iris.
 Iris angrily explains that Polly betrayed and abandoned her, and reminds her that even the prettiest of things eventually rot.
 Polly's ghost visits Iris, whispering in her ear.
 Investigating a mysterious sound, Lily finds the wall boards removed and piled beside the moldy wall.
 Turning, she sees what appears to be the ghost of Polly and dies from a heart attack.

 Several days after, Mr. Waxcap discovers Lily's and Iris's bodies.
 Years later, a new family has moved into the house, watched over by Lily's ghost.